Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

   extremely happy to receive the middle finger.
 - Engage your latissimus dorsi in an [open] position as opposed to using your biceps or forearms so there is a direct connection to your core.
+- Tension and compression are not results of pulling and pushing with your arms, they are the results of standing or stepping on the heels of your feet and standing or stepping on the balls of your feet, respectively.
+If you stand on your heels there will be tension, and if you stand on your balls there will be compression.

+Rachel Moran:

+- Imagine that you are trying to bring your armpits to the floor in an [open] position such that it puffs out your chest slightly.
+This should improve the connection to your core.

 From Luke:

 - When stepping backward in a sugar push, do it as if doing a moonwalk, because your feet should remain connected to the slot.
+- Whenever you are doing a telemark, which is technically a scroll, you cut across the slot on 5&6.
+Do not step around the slot.

 ## General West Coast Swing knowledge